steffenskov/Ckode.Dapper.Repository/README.md

 ## Upcoming features:

-- Repository for aggregates, like e.g. an Order entity with an IList<OrderLine> property.
+- Repository for aggregates, like e.g. an Order entity with an IList\<OrderLine\> property containing all the orderlines for the property.
+The idea is you can just call any CRUD method on the repository with an aggregate, and it'll figure out foreign keys etc. for you.
 - Built-in caching with automatic cache invalidation
 - Fixing the compiler warning about non-nullable properties on the entity records. (only an issue in projects with nullable enabled, and it's just a "false positive" type of warning)